UK Hallmarking Explained

 Silver, palladium, gold and platinum ('precious metals') are normally alloyed with other metals in order to improve their strength, durability and colour etc. A hallmark is a legal requirement which guarantees the purity (fineness) of the precious metal.
 It consists of three symbols:

-A hallmark is NOT a single fineness mark on an article eg a ring with a single 925 stamp - anyone can stamp these marks on any article and they do not indicate an officially recognised guarantee of the fineness of the metal.
+The traditional method to apply a hallmark is to strike the item with a punch, however, technology now means the marks can also be applied using a laser.
+A hallmark is not a single fineness mark on an article, eg a ring with a single 925 stamp, anyone can stamp these marks on any article and they do not indicate an officially recognised guarantee of the fineness of the metal.

 Other countries will have different rules and not all countries have official hallmarking schemes, eg USA.